COVID: Omicron's impact on cultural events | DW | 07.01.2022

 Author: Kerstin Schmidt (ms)

-Düsseldorf Carnival: The capital of North Rhine Westfalia and Cologne's "arch rival" when it comes to Carnival customs and traditions, Düsseldorf plans to organize the traditional Rose Monday parade on May 29, instead of February 25, 2022.
+Düsseldorf Carnival: The capital of North Rhine-Westphalia and Cologne's "archrival" when it comes to Carnival customs and traditions, Düsseldorf plans to organize the traditional Rose Monday parade on May 29, instead of February 25.

 Chinese New Year: Festivities for China's biggest holiday marking the beginning of the Lunar New Year on February 1 have been massively restricted amid surging infections.
-The event is traditionally known as the world's largest annual human migration, as millions of people head home, but residents have been urged to restrain from traveling during the upcoming spring holiday season.
-The Beijing Winter Olympics follow soon after, posing a health challenge for China as many foreign visitors, including the athletes traveling to the country.
+The event is traditionally known as the world's largest annual human migration, as millions of people head home.
+But this year, residents have been urged to restrain from traveling during the upcoming spring holiday season.
+The Beijing Winter Olympics follow soon after, posing a health challenge for China as many foreign visitors, including the athletes, will be traveling to the country.

-Max Ophüls Festival: Considered the most important newcomer film festival in the German-speaking world, the event is held for the 43rd time this year.
-According to current information, will take place with online and in-person events from January 16-26 in the western German city of Saarbrücken and selected cinemas in the state of Saarland.
+Max Ophüls Film Festival: Considered the most important newcomer film festival in the German-speaking world, the event is held for the 43rd time this year.
+According to current information, will take place with online and in-person events from January 16 to 26 in the western German city of Saarbrücken and selected cinemas in the state of Saarland.

 -